minhajul-im/Nest-React/README.md

 # Jutlee

 Welcome to the Jutlee project!
-This is a Next.js application that utilizes various modern web technologies to create a responsive and interactive user interface.
+This is a Next.js application that utilizes various modern web technologies to create a responsive and interactive user interface centered around leather and jute products.

 ## Table of Contents